-More and more people are using Zoom these days.
+More and more people are using the Zoom app these days.
 It’s a fairly recent phenomenon, even though the actual launch of Zoom goes way back to 2011.
-So, for many, this cloud-based video calling and conferencing tool is still a bit of a mystery.
+So, for many, this cloud-based video conferencing tool is still a bit of a mystery.

 Initially, businesses were the main Zoom users.
 They recognized its usefulness in staying in touch with remote team members and overseas clients through online meetings, and conference calls over long distances.